jeeberhardt/mobius/README.md

 pic50_scores = np.column_stack((pic50_one_seed_library,pic50_two_seed_library,pic50_three_seed_library))
 ```

-Once we have the results from our first lab experiment we can now start the Bayesian Optimization (BO) First,
+Once we have the results from our first lab experiment we can now start the Bayesian Optimization (BO).
+First,
-we define the molecular fingerprint we want to use as well as the surrogate models for each objective (Gaussian Process)
+we define the molecular fingerprint we want to use as well as the surrogate models for each objective (Gaussian Processes)
 and the acquisition functions (Expected Improvement).
 ```python
 map4 = Map4Fingerprint(input_type='helm_rdkit', dimensions=4096, radius=1)